 4. Liquorice- Ayurvedic medicine uses licorice root.
 Making an herbal tea provides relief from burning pain and other symptoms of acid reflux.

 5. Haritaki & Bhringraja- Take powdere of Haritaki and Bhringraja (Eclipta alba) in equal quantity.
 A dose of 3 to 6 g should be taken with 12 g of jaggery and warm water twice/day- this will help you to get rid of the basic causes behind the Acid Reflux and Heartburn.
-Bhringraj is a herb of choice to get rid of the liver problems and all kind of digestive upsets.
+Bhringraj is a herb of choice to get rid of the liver problems and all

 6. Aloe vera – In mild cases aloe vera juice or gel is also helpful but patients having peptic ulcers should better avoid it.

 Ayurvedic medicines for treating Hyperacidity